-We simply have to be faithful in obedience, carrying out His orders.
-God has a plan for His Church on earth.
-But alas! we too often make our own plan.
-We think that we know what ought to be done.
-We ask God first to bless our feeble efforts, instead of absolutely refusing to go unless God goes before us.
-God has planned for the work and the extension of His Kingdom.
-The Holy Spirit has had that work given in charge to Him, "The work whereunto I have called them."
-May God, therefore, help us all to be afraid of touching "the ark of God" (2 Samuel 6:6), except as we are led by the Holy Spirit.
+We have simply to be faithful in obedience, carrying out His orders.
+God has a plan for His Church upon earth.
+But alas! we too often make our plan, and we think that we know what ought to be done.
+We ask God first to bless our feeble efforts, instead of absolutely refusing to go unless God go before us.
+God has planned for the work and the extension of His kingdom.
+The Holy Ghost has had that work given in charge to Him.
+"The work whereunto I have called them."
+May God, therefore, help us all to be afraid of touching "the ark of God" except as we are led by the Holy Ghost.

-Then the second thought-God is willing and able to reveal to His servants what His will is.
-Yes, blessed be God, communications still come down from heaven!
-As we read here what the Holy Spirit said, so the Spirit will still speak to His Church and His people.
-In these latter days, He has often done it.
-He has come to individual men, and by His divine teaching He has led them out into fields of labor that others could not at first understand or approve.
-He has led them into ways and methods that did not appeal to the majority.
-But the Holy Spirit still, in our time, teaches His people.
-Thank God, in our foreign missionary societies and in our home missions, and in a thousand forms of work, the guiding of the Holy Spirit is known.
-But (we are all ready, I think, to confess) He is too little known.
-We have not learned to wait upon Him enough, and so we should make a solemn declaration before God: Oh God, we want to wait more for You to show us Your will.
+Then the second thought - God is willing and able to reveal to His servants what His will is.

+Yes, blessed be God, communications still come down from Heaven!
+As we read here what the Holy Ghost said, so the Holy Ghost will still speak to His Church and His people.
+In these later days He has often done it.
+He has come to individual men, and by His divine teaching He has led them out into fields of labor that others could not at first understand or approve, into ways and methods that did not recommend themselves to the majority.
+But the Holy Ghost does still in our time teach His people.
+Thank God, in our foreign missionary societies and in our home missions, and in a thousand forms of work, the guiding of the Holy Ghost is known, but (we are all ready, I think, to confess) too little known.
+We have not learned enough to wait upon Him, and so we should make a solemn declaration before God: O God, we want to wait more for Thee to show us Thy Will.

 Do not ask God only for power.
 Many a Christian has his own plan of working, but God must send the power.
-The man works in his own will, and God must give the grace-the one reason why God often gives so little grace and so little success.
-But let us all take our place before God, and say: "What is done in the will of God, the strength of God will not be withheld from it.
-What is done in the will of God must have the mighty blessing of God."
+The man works in his own will, and God must give the grace - the one reason why God often gives so little grace and so little success.
+But let us all take our place before God and say:

+"What is done in the will of God the strength of God will not be withheld from it; what is done in the will of God must have the mighty blessing of God."

 And so let our first desire be to have the will of God revealed.

-If you ask me, Is it any easy thing to get these communications from heaven, and to understand them?
+If you ask me, Is it an easy thing to get these communications from Heaven, and to understand them?
 I can give you the answer.
-It is easy to those who are in proper fellowship with heaven, and who understand the art of waiting on God in prayer.
+It is easy to those who are in right fellowship with Heaven, and who understand the art of waiting upon God in prayer.

 How often we ask: How can a person know the will of God?
-And people want, when they are in perplexity, to pray very earnestly so that God would answer them at once.
-But God can only reveal His will to a heart that is humble and tender and empty.
+And people want, when they are in perplexity, to pray very earnestly that God should answer them at once.
+But God can only reveal His will. to a heart that is humble and tender and empty.
 God can only reveal His will in perplexities and special difficulties to a heart that has learned to obey and honor Him loyally in little things and in daily life.